1 Million Turtles Community Conservation Program

 3) Please read/watch all sections of this training page.

-You can conduct the quiz as many times until you get all questions correct.
-A digital certificate will be emailed to you.
+You can retake the quiz as many times until you get all questions correct.
+A digital certificate will be emailed to you upon successful completion.
+To commence the quiz, click on 'BEGIN QUIZ' button below.

 Begin Quiz